-Permanent records, which should be transferred to the University Archives for permanent preservation
+Permanent records, which should be transferred to the University Archives for permanent preservation.
+Examples include:

-- Examples: meeting minutes, correspondence of Deans, Directors, Chairs and administrators (including email), audio/visual material, annual reports/plans, photographs
+- correspondence of Deans, Directors, Chairs and administrators (including email)

-Temporary records, which should be retained in your office for the appropriate retention period
+Temporary records, which should be retained in your office for the appropriate retention period.
+Examples include:

-Non-records, which can be destroyed when no longer administratively necessary
+Non-records, which can be destroyed when no longer administratively necessary.
+Examples include:

-These are only a few examples of these records types.
+These are only a few examples of each of these record categories.
 For the complete records retention guidelines, which list all record types, please visit the records retention guidelines page.